 Note that there will be quite a bit more information to fill out here if you submit your app to the App Directory.

-On the OAuth and Permissions you can add OAuth redirect URLs, choose some permission scopes, or revoke tokens from your app.
+On the OAuth and Permissions panel you can add OAuth redirect URLs, choose some permission scopes, or revoke tokens from your app.
 For more information about OAuth and how it's used for Slack Apps see: OAuth, Add to Slack, Sign in with Slack, and Scopes.

 We provide a wide range of granular scopes that allow you to request the exact permissions that your app needs.
 For example, if you only need to post updates to a channel once an hour, you should only request the